josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_sentiment_data_and_coerced_service_risk.md

 And a receipt is not a remedy.

-⸻
+---

-🧨 The Breach Pattern
+## 🧨 The Breach Pattern

 The breach pattern looks like this:

-identify a person as useful sentiment data;
+> identify a person as useful sentiment data;
-rely on their speech, distress, identity, or community position;
+> rely on their speech, distress, identity, or community position;
-allow that usefulness to make them visible;
+> allow that usefulness to make them visible;
-receive notice that they may be targeted;
+> receive notice that they may be targeted;
-continue benefiting from the signal;
+> continue benefiting from the signal;
-treat their distress as further data;
+> treat their distress as further data;
-send a small safeguarding flag;
+> send a small safeguarding flag;
-fail to stop the exposure;
+> fail to stop the exposure;
-fail to escalate to the correct protective channel;
+> fail to escalate to the correct protective channel;
-fail to protect the person;
+> fail to protect the person;
-fail to correct contaminated inferences;
+> fail to correct contaminated inferences;
-then deny responsibility because the harm came through third parties.
+> then deny responsibility because the harm came through third parties.

 That pattern is not defensible.

 It creates risk across multiple legal regimes at once:

-* human-rights breach;
+- human-rights breach,
-* data-protection breach;
+- data-protection breach,
-* equality-duty breach;
+- equality-duty breach,
-* public-law breach;
+- public-law breach,
-* possible negligence where the danger was created or increased;
+- possible negligence where the danger was created or increased,
-* possible misfeasance if officials knowingly or recklessly ignore the risk;
+- possible misfeasance if officials knowingly or recklessly ignore the risk,
-* state-threat failure where transnational repression is indicated.
+- state-threat failure where transnational repression is indicated.

 That is why it needs to stop if it is happening.